NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/admonishing-band.md

 cssclass: pf2e-item, h-line
 name: "admonishing-band"
 aliases: "Admonishing Band"
-source: "Pathfinder Guns and Gears"
+source: "Pathfinder Guns & Gears"
-pg: 184
+pg: ""
-rarity:
+rarity: ""
-trait01: "Consumable"
+trait01: "consumable"
-trait02: "Enchantment"
+trait02: "magical"
-trait03: "Magical"
+trait03: "talisman"
-trait04: "Talisman"
+trait04: "common"
+trait05: ""
+trait06: ""
+trait07: ""
+trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 4
-weight: 0
+weight:
 value: "20"
 subvalue: "gp"
 invest:
-usage: "affixed to a firearm"
+usage: "affixed to firearm"
 license: "ORC"
-identify: "Identify Magic (Arcana, Nature, Occultism or Religion) DC 19"
+identify:
-description: "This wide strip of treated lizard hide is wrapped around the grip or stock of the affixed weapon, augmenting the unease that your gunshot creates."
+description: "**Usage** affixed to a firearm  **Activate** `pf2:1` (concentrate)  **Requirements** You're trained in Intimidation.  * * *  This wide strip of treated lizard hide is wrapped around the grip or stock of the affixed weapon, augmenting the unease that your gunshot creates.
+When you activate it, you fire your gun into the air with the effects of [[Feats/Warning Shot|Warning Shot]].
+If you already have the Warning Shot feat, the target doesn't become temporarily immune to your Demoralize, potentially allowing you to Demoralize them again."
-powerTitle: "Effect"
+powerTitle:
 actionEconomy:
 type:
 frequency:
-requirement: "You're trained in [[Skills#Intimidation|Intimidation]]."
 trigger:
-mechanics: " When you activate it, you fire your gun into the air with the effects of [[Warning Shot]].
-If you already have the Warning Shot feat, the target doesn't become temporarily immune to your [[Demoralize]], potentially allowing you to Demoralize them again."
+mechanics:
 powerTitle2:
 actionEconomy2:
 type2: